ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

-Read each edge in the above graphs as “is a friend of”.
+Read each one of the edge in the above graphs as “is a friend of”.
 Combining the above two friendship graphs along the common vertex Paul into a single friendship graph, we get:

 ```{image} assets/Ch5/3b.jpeg
 :alt: Whoopsy!